fxstein/GoProX/README.md

 ### A better way to name files

-Lets take a look at the files names GoProX creates on `import`:
+Lets take a look at the files names GoProX creates on `--import`:

 ```
 20211010090947_GoPro_Hero10_7678_GOPR0768.JPG